gilch/hissp/docs/faq.rst

 But it's in a deeply nested package with a long name.
 It's tedious!
 -------------------------------------------------------------------

 So assign it to a global.
-Just don't do this in the macroexpansions where it might end up in another module.
+But be aware of the effects that has on qualification in templates.

 But I need the module object itself!
 The package ``__init__.py`` doesn't import it or it's not in a package.
 ------------------------------------------------------------------------------------------------------------